 The Company periodically purchases its own common stock that is traded on public markets as part of announced stock repurchase programs.
 The repurchased common stock is classified as treasury stock on the consolidated balance sheets and held at cost.
 The direct costs incurred to acquire treasury stock are treated like stock issue costs and added to the cost of the treasury stock, which includes applicable fees and taxes.
-There have been no reissuances of treasury stock.
+Other than the shares issued to acquire LPM in February 2024 (see Note 1), there have been no reissuances of treasury stock.